 Human papillomavirus (HPV) is one of the most common sexually-transmitted infections out there - so it's important to get informed about it.

-Human papillomavirus (HPV) is one of the most common sexually-transmitted infections.
-It’s part of the papillomaviridae family, and can be contracted at any point during an individual’s sexually active life.
+Human papillomavirus (HPV) is one of the most common sexually transmitted infections.
+It’s part of the papillomaviridae family, and anyone can contract it at any point during their sexually active life.

-Types of human papillomaviruses
+Types of human papillomavirus

 How could you contract it?

 Warts appear on the fingers and palms, are frequent in children, and are typically associated with humid environments such as swimming pools, changing rooms, etc.